 You are entitled to appoint an individual to act as your Authorized Representative to pursue any claim you have for benefits.
-To ensure privacy and to address other issues, Providence's policy on Appointment of Authorized Member Representatives, and the form for doing so, may be accessed through our website at https://healthplans.providence.org/members/understanding-plans-benefits/benefit-basics/forms/.
+To ensure privacy and to address other issues, Providence's policy on Appointment of Authorized Member Representatives, and the form for doing so, may be accessed through our website atProvidenceHealthPlan.com/forms.
 The policy does not apply to an attorney at law retained by you directly to represent your interests with respect to your benefits, but does apply to attorneys who represents a medical service provider whose services are a part of the claim in issue.